 How long do you shoot for?

-My full day coverage is for up to 8 hours, which generally covers about an hour of wedding prep until just after the first dance.
-I find that it’s more than enough to take plenty of photos of the wedding, but if your wedding is going to be particularly long or spread out, we can always discuss adding extra hours.
-If the day is running late (as we all know weddings often do!), I won’t just leave as the clock ticks over the 8 hour mark and miss something important, but if it’s looking like you might need me for a while beyond the agreed time, we can decide then if you want me for some additional hours.
+My full day coverage is 8-10 hours, which generally covers about an hour of wedding prep until just after the first dance.
+I find that it’s more than enough to take plenty of photos of the day, but if your wedding is going to be particularly long or spread out, we can always discuss adding extra hours.
+If the day is running late (as we all know weddings often do!), I won’t just head off and miss something important, but if it’s looking like you might need me for a while beyond the agreed time, we can decide then if you want me for some additional hours.

 How many photos do you take?
 Do I get them all?

 The final number is very dependent on the wedding I’m shooting, but as a minimum I promise 400, although it can often be more.
 There will be some I snap that don’t make the cut due to duplicates etc, but you’ll get all the photos I edit so that you see the whole story.